koreo-dev/koreo.dev/docs/workflow.md

 The Logic's results may be exposed via the `state` key.
 The Koreo Expressions within the Workflow step may access the Logic's return value within `value`.
-If specified, `state` must be a mapping and it will be _merged_ with other `step.sate` values.
+If specified, `state` must be a mapping and it will be _merged_ with other `step.state` values.
 This allows for fine control over what and how state is exposed.

 :::warning